 As part of the training program, graduate students and post-doctoral fellows carry out interdisciplinary genetics research in these diverse areas.
 The students that matriculate through our graduate program come from across the country and the world.
 Currently we have thirteen students pursuing Ph D. degrees in our Genetics Program.
 Our students are very successful in competing for fellowship funding and travel awards to national meetings.
 Both graduate students and post-doctoral trainees have access to state of the art core lab facilities including: Microarray, Bio-informatics, flow cytometry, high throughput sequencing, and morphology and imaging.
 We are currently building a RNAi screening core.
 Furthermore, our students enjoy mentoring and career guidance from extremely dedicated faculty.

 It is an exciting time in the Department to be a member of the faculty and training program.
-We welcome you to explore additional links on our web page and enjoy your visit to LSUHSC Department of Genetics!
+We welcome you to explore additional links on our web page and enjoy your visit to the LSUHSC Department of Genetics!